Bitcoin Gold (BTG) price prediction 2020

-- Mining decentralization.
-The centralization of mining amongst specialized and expensive ASIC hardware operators has been a key criticism of bitcoin in recent years and a topic of much debate in the bitcoin community.
-By giving ordinary users the chance to mine BTG with GPUs, the coin’s developers are well placed to achieve their goal to “make bitcoin decentralized again”.
+- Mining decentralisation.
+The centralisation of mining amongst specialised and expensive ASIC hardware operators has been a key criticism of bitcoin in recent years and a topic of much debate in the bitcoin community.
+By giving ordinary users the chance to mine BTG with GPUs, the coin’s developers are well placed to achieve their goal to “make bitcoin decentralised again”.

 - Lightning Network integration.
 Lightning Network is scheduled to be fully implemented on Bitcoin Gold in Q2, 2018.
 This is designed to enable near-instant payments and reduced fees through dedicated side channels, and enable a much greater number of transactions between large entities at minimal costs.

 - Wide distribution.
 Everyone who held bitcoin before the fork received BTG at a ratio of 1:1.
 This distribution among the cryptocurrency community could increase the chances of Bitcoin Gold achieving widespread adoption.

 What could hold Bitcoin Gold back?

 - It’s new.
 Bitcoin Gold was launched in November 2017, so it’s still a relatively new arrival on the cryptocurrency scene.
 Compared to bitcoin and many other rivals, it’s got a long way to go to become an established player and attain the same level of credibility in the eyes of the wider public.